 We’d soon know the importance of arts infrastructure if it disappeared overnight.
 Auditoria would be empty; libraries a thing of the past and you’d only be able to remember 3 tunes on your upright piano which you’d play over and over again.
 You’d go mad, and you’d take everyone with you.

-So that’s what organisations like The Mighty Creatives do.
-They fill your theatres, open doors to knowledge and experience and stop you driving yourself bonkers with inept renditions of Scott Joplin’s Maple Leaf Rag.
+That’s what organisations like The Mighty Creatives do.
+We help fill your theatres, open doors to knowledge and experience and stop you driving yourself bonkers with inept renditions of Scott Joplin’s Maple Leaf Rag.

 It’s not a sexy job but someone has to be the cultural architects, planners and engineers of the future.
 That’s a pretty romantic thing to aspire to.